ForthScriptLang/forthscript/README.md

 [9]#
 ```
 ### Functions
-There is no notion of function in pila language, however there is ```!``` operator to execute an array of code
+There is no notion of function in forthscript language, however there is ```!``` operator to execute an array of code

 ```
 []# [100 +] =add_100